Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\vglue 1pc \proclaim{Theorem 4.4} Let $F$ be a (non-abelian) free group, and let $E(p,q)$ be a definable equivalence relation over $F$.
-If we add sorts for the imaginaries that are presented in section 2: conjugation, left and right cosets of cyclic groups, and double cosets of cyclic groups, then $E(p,q)$ is geometrically eliminated.
+\vglue 1pc \proclaim{Theorem 4.2} Let $F$ be a (non-abelian) free group, and let $E(p,q)$ be a definable equivalence relation over $F$.
+Suppose that all the uniformization limit groups, and all the collapse uniformization limit groups that were constructed along the procedure that analyzes $E(p,q)$ have terminal rigid limit groups, and no abelian vertex groups in any of their levels.
+Then if we add a sort for conjugacy classes of elements, $E(p,q)$ can be eliminated.

 Suppose that $p$ and $q$ are $m$-tuples.
 There exist some integers $s$ and $t$ and a definable multi-function: